Semiotics: Structural relations between signs

 The semiotic square is a tool to analyze the meanings of contrasting terms, such as rich/poor.

-Another form of semiotic analysis examines sign pairs consisting of opposites where two signs denote contrasting features and exclude each other, like the pairs good/bad, hot/cold, and new/old.
+Another form of semiotic analysis examines sign pairs consisting of opposites where two signs denote contrasting features and exclude each other, like the pairs good and bad, hot and cold, or new and old.
 Some contrasts involve a continuous scale with intermediate levels, like fast/slow, whereas others are polar oppositions without degrees in between, such as alive/dead.
 Early structuralist philosophy is associated with the idea that meaning arises primarily from binary oppositions.
 The semiotic square, proposed by Algirdas Greimas, offers a more fine-grained differentiation.
 It relates a sign, such as rich, to three contrasting terms: its contradictory (not rich), its contrary (poor), and the contradictory of its contrary (not poor).

 Another structural feature is asymmetric sign pairs where one item is unmarked and the other marked.
 The unmarked sign is the generic and neutral expression often taken for granted, whereas the marked sign is specialized and denotes additional features.
 The unmarked term is more commonly used and is typically privileged as the default or norm.
 Examples are the pairs dog/bitch, day/night, he/she, and right/left.
 This asymmetry is of particular interest to the semiotic study of culture as a guide to implicit background assumptions and power relations.
 For example, patriarchal societies tend to use unmarked forms for masculine terms, while unmarked forms for feminine terms are more common in matriarchal societies.